The Perils of a Bull Market

-Selling -- Although it sometimes seems like every stock goes up in a bull market, your rational mind will tell you that's not true.
-Sometimes it's a bad earnings report that holes your stock below the water line, other times it's profit-taking and sometimes it's just a bad piece of news that affects the whole market.
+Although it sometimes seems like every stock goes up in a bull market, your rational mind will tell you that's not true.
+Sometimes it's a bad earnings report that holds your stock below the water line, other times it's profit-taking and sometimes it's just a bad piece of news that affects the whole market.

 Now listen very closely.
 This is important.
 Selling is very, very, very hard to do well.
 Sometimes you don't want to sell because the stock that has given you a 20% loss is rebounding.
 Sometimes your loss is just too big, and you tell yourself you'll wait for a rebound.
 And sometimes you just give up and refuse to think about it.

-I hope I haven't made growth investing sound too tension ridden.
+I hope I haven't made growth investing sound too wrought with tension.
 For an investor with the right temperament, it's actually fun and stimulating, and the returns can be quite rewarding.
-It's almost like going to Las Vegas, but you can improve your odds by following a few simple rules.
-The casinos work very hard to be sure you can never get an even break, but the market is a little more forgiving ... if you follow the rules.---
+It's almost like going to Las Vegas, but it's a version of Las Vegas where you can improve your odds by following a few simple rules.
+The casinos work very hard to be sure you can never get an even break, but the market is a little more forgiving ... if you play by the rules.

 I used to work for a company that (among other things) helped to find names for new companies.
 So I'm always sensitive to cycles of naming strategies, as it seems that companies looking for a name that communicates their dynamism or their tech savvy go through phases.